Shadowdrums/ShadowTEAM_LAB/README.md

 ## Additional Considerations

 - **Network Configuration**
-- All servers in the home lab run off the network managed by the Pi router, providing centralized control and security.
+- All servers in the home lab run off the network managed by the ASUS RT-AX82U router, providing centralized control and security.

 - Keep the system updated with the latest security patches to ensure optimal performance and security.
 - Regularly monitor the Raspberry Pi's temperature and adjust fan settings if necessary to prevent overheating.